Carrion's disease: Diagnosis

 Diagnosis during the acute phase can be made by obtaining a peripheral blood smear with Giemsa stain, Columbia blood agar cultures, immunoblot, indirect immunofluorescence, and PCR.
 Diagnosis during the chronic phase can be made using a Warthin–Starry stain of wart biopsy, PCR, and immunoblot.

 Treatment

-Because Carrion's disease is often comorbid with Salmonella infections, chloramphenicol has historically been the treatment of choice.
+Treatment for Carrion's disease is with antibiotics.
+Because Carrion's disease is often comorbid with Salmonella infections, chloramphenicol has historically been the antibiotic of choice.

 Fluoroquinolones (such as ciprofloxacin) or chloramphenicol in adults and chloramphenicol plus beta-lactams in children are the antibiotic regimens of choice during the acute phase of Carrion's disease.
 Chloramphenicol-resistant B. bacilliformis has been observed.

 During the eruptive phase, in which chloramphenicol is not useful, azithromycin, erythromycin, and ciprofloxacin have been used successfully for treatment.
 Rifampin or macrolides are also used to treat both adults and children.

 Because of the high rates of comorbid infections and conditions, multiple treatments are often required.
 These have included the use of corticosteroids for respiratory distress, red blood cell transfusions for anemia, pericardiectomies for pericardial tamponades, and other standard treatments.